skingan/purge_haplotigs_multiBAM/README.md

 #### The solution

 Identify pairs of contigs that are syntenic and move one of them to the haplotig 'pool'.
 The pipeline uses mapped read coverage and blast/lastz alignments to determine which contigs to keep for the haploid assembly.
 Dotplots are produced for all flagged contig matches, juxtaposed with read-coverage, to help the user determine the proper assignment of any remaining ambiguous contigs.
-You can run this pipeline on either a haploid assembly (i.e. FALCON or FALCON-Unzip primary contigs) or on a phased-diploid assembly (i.e. FALCON-Unzip primary contigs + haplotigs).
+The pipeline will run on either a haploid assembly (i.e. FALCON or FALCON-Unzip primary contigs) or on a phased-diploid assembly (i.e. FALCON-Unzip primary contigs + haplotigs).
+Here are [two examples](https://bitbucket.org/mroachawri/purge_haplotigs/wiki/Examples) of how Purge Haplotigs can improve a haploid and diploid assembly.

 ## Dependencies